tmnt-raphael/AddressBook/README.md

 ## Further Documentaion

-The documentation for more methods of AddressBook.java are in that file, which uses the Javadoc code documentation format.
+The documentation for more methods of the AddressBook class are in the AddressBook.java file, which uses the Javadoc code documentation format.
 The corresponding Javadoc can be viewed on this webpage: http://tmnt-raphael.github.io/AddressBook/Javadoc.html.